- Travel and Places

 This is a great day trip for the children, but it is as much for the adults as for them.
 Walk through the climate environments, enjoy the live Butterfly exhibit during the spring and summer, and let the beauty of the plants impart their beauty and feeling of serenity.
 There are plenty of activities throughout the year, as well.

-Besides the plants, there is quite an exhibition of to behold.
+Besides the plants, there is quite a large exhibition of to behold.
 Most are permanent installations of his colorful glass sculpture, and the special art exhibitions that the Conservatory hosts are spectacular, in my opinion.
 Dale Chihuly glass

 Entry fees are charged.